root-project/root/documentation/primer/ROOT_as_calculator.md

 ```

 The first three lines of this example define a function, an exponential
 in this case, and set its parameters.
-In Line 4 a histogram is
+In line 4 a histogram is
 instantiated, with a name, a title, a certain number of bins (100 of
 them, equidistant, equally sized) in the range from 0 to 5.